I study Human Biomechanics with Sensing & Modelling

 I dig the Science behind Teaching & Learning

-PhD in Mechanical, Materials and Aerospace Engineering (2019 - Present), University of Liverpool, UK
+PhD in Mechanical, Materials and Aerospace Engineering (2019 - 2024), University of Liverpool, UK

 Under the supervision of Paolo Paoletti, Frans Coenen and Andrew Hopkinson